larvit/larvitutils/README.md

 Misc utilities

+## Compability

+Since v4.x this library is ECMA script module only, no support for CommonJS.

 ## Loading of library

 The library takes one parameter as option, "log".
 It is designed to take an instance of [winston](https://github.com/winstonjs/winston), but more exactly it should be an object with the methods "silly", "debug", "verbose", "info", "warn" and "error".
 An example of this can be found in the VERY simplified logging utility built in to this library.
 See documentation below.